-UNIVERSITY OF CALGARY FACULTY OF ARTS SCHOOL OF CREATIVE AND PERFORMING ARTS Drama 500B Advanced Acting III (Movement) Winter 2017
+UNIVERSITY OF CALGARY FACULTY OF ARTS SCHOOL OF CREATIVE AND PERFORMING ARTS - DRAMA Course Number and Title: Drama 500 Session: Winter 2018

-Instructor Valorio Campholl

-Valerie Campbell
+Instructor Valerie Campbell

 Office CHD04

 Email vcampbel@ucalgary.ca office tel.403 220-6672

-Office Hours T 2:30-4:00 PM (or by appointment)
+Office Hours W 2:00-3:00 PM (or by appointment)

-Day(s),time(s) and F 2:00-4:50 PM RT128
+Day(s),Time(s) and F 2:00-4:50 PM RT128

-location of Class
+Location of Class

-Out of class activities
+Out of Class

+Activities

-Learning resources: Text book - Reclaiming Vitality and Presence: Sensory Awareness as a Practice for Life
+Learning Resources: Text book - Reclaiming Vitality and Presence: Sensory Awareness as a Practice for Life

-required readings, by Charlotte Selver
+Required Readings, by Charlotte Selver

-textbooks and Equipment-
+Textbooks and Equipment-

-materials Yoga mat, strap, balls
+Materials Yoga mat, strap, balls

 Prerequisites Drama 400 and consent of the Division Chair, Drama.

-Supplementary fees None.
+Supplementary Fees

-Course description Interpretation of roles and special problems in performance; performance in Drama's
+Course Description Interpretation of roles and special problems in performance; performance in Drama's

 season of plays may be required.

-Course overview This course is a continuation of material covered in Drama 300 and 400 and aims to

-Course overview deepen awareness, experience and understanding of the body as both the actor's

-instrument and the source of artistic expression.
-Emphasis will be placed on further

-opening of the body in preparation for voice and acting work, and working towards an

-increased freedom from habitual, non-functional tension.
-Assigned projects will inform

-both artistic and scholarly research.
-As well, functional stamina and endurance work

-will be required.
-There will be an expectation of the student to integrate the work

-more deeply in all aspects of their craft.
+Course Overview This course is a continuation of material covered in Drama 300 and 400 and aims to deepen awareness, experience and understanding of the body as both the actor's instrument and the source of artistic expression.
+Emphasis will be placed on further opening of the body in preparation for voice and acting work, and working towards an increased freedom from habitual, non-functional tension.
+Assigned projects will inform both artistic and scholarly research.
+As well, functional stamina and endurance work will be required.
+There will be an expectation of the student to integrate the work more deeply in all aspects of their craft.

-Classes will consist of segments covering:

-1) Sensory Awareness

-2) Structural/Dynamic Alignment, Anatomy

-3) Syntonics, Yoga, Coordination Patterning
+Classes will consist of segments covering: 1) Sensory Awareness 2) Structural/Dynamic Alignment, Anatomy 3) Syntonics, Yoga, Coordination Patterning 4) Nutrition 5) Text Integration/Viewpoints 6) Authentic Movement 7) Research Presentations 8) Movement Creation- Alchemy Performance

-4) Nutrition

-5) Text Integration/Viewpoints

-6) Authentic Movement

-7) Research Presentations

-Course learning By the completion of this course, successful students will be able to:

-outcomes 1.
-Be able to readily access and activate the state of being necessary for full physical

-expressivity and embodied performance.

-2. Be able to identify efficient and inefficient anatomical, muscular/ skeletal patterns

-and have a basic working knowledge of skeletal anatomy.

-3. Be able to create and execute a physical approach to text -based and improvised

-works in a dynamic ensemble and in solo work.

-4. Be able to skillfully reflect and articulate experiences with language of direct

-experience based on experiential learning model both in verbal and written forms.

-Course schedule Warm up and physical "Floor Work" (Sensory Awareness, Syntonics, Yoga,

-Coordination Patterning) - every class

-Coordination 1 atterning/ Every class